 Monitor suspicious activity: When you notice a sudden spike in suspicious behavior from a certain location, you can create a watchlist that monitors IPs from that specific area.

 Test assumptions: No need to comb through the logs manually when you need to check something.
 Filter customers and transactions using the available data fields and save your search as a Custom List.

 Update rules: Once you validate your watchlist, you can easily add a new rule to SEON and assign a risk score to these transactions automatically.

 3. Click + Add new Custom List.

 6. Click the + Plus sign right of the data fields.

 7. Now, you’ll be redirected to the Add New tab, where you can import a list from a CSV file or enter the data points manually.

 8. Once you’re done, click Add to list on the right.

 You’re all done!
 Now you can reference this list when you set up Custom Rules.

-If flagging is turned on, you can flag the email address, the IP address and the browser hash from the Transaction Details page by clicking the “Flag as suspicious” label under the value.
+If flagging is turned on, you can flag the phone number, email address, IP address and the browser hash from the Transaction Details page by clicking the “Flag as suspicious” label under the value.